Are you having contractions but not pregnant?

 The uterus is basically a big muscle.
-When you feel a cramp, it is actually a tightening or contraction of a muscle.
+When you feel a cramp, it’s actually a tightening or contraction of a muscle.
 These contractions can be mild and short, or strong and long lasting.

 Here are 15 reasons why you might have cramps or contractions but not be pregnant.

-Your body hasn’t actually released an egg that month but it still goes the hormone changes linked to premenstrual syndrome.
-This is called an anovulatory cycle and because there was no egg released, you won’t actually have your period, but you may feel cramping.
+Your body hasn’t released an egg that month but it still goes the hormone changes linked to premenstrual syndrome.
+This is called an anovulatory cycle.
+Because no egg was released, you won’t actually have your period, but you may feel cramping.

-Anovulation occurs in about 20% of cycles and usually happens randomly, but can be related to other issues such as losing weight or perimenopause.
+Anovulation occurs in about 20% of cycles and is random but can be related to other issues such as losing weight or perimenopause.
 If you have three anovulatory cycles in a row you should seek the advice of your healthcare provider.

 #2.
 Birth control

 A common side effect of hormonal birth control is missed or lighter periods.
-You may still experience contractions of the uterus as premenstrual hormone changes happen and your uterus expels any lining.
+You may still experience contractions of the uterus as premenstrual hormone changes occur and your uterus expels any lining.